timboudreau/acteur/FAQ.md

 	ServerControl ctrl = .start(port);
 	ctrl.await();
 ```

+That does the following:

+ - Add a Guice module called TodoListApp
+ - Tell the framework that `User` and `DBCursor` will be produced by Acteurs for injection into other Acteurs
+ - Build an instance of `Server`
+ - Start it, getting back an object that can stop it or wait for it to exit
+ - Wait for the server to exit, blocking the main application thread

 Note that the call to `await()` is important - all threads spawned by the server will be daemon threads, so if this is your
 main thread, it will exit.